ayomidebajo/chronicle_insurance/README.md

 The Obd directory contains more information about the Obd project.
 For more information about how to run the obd project, please refer to the README.md file in the obd directory.

+###
+Mock data

+We stored some mock data from the car for user's who don't use a linux laptop, The mock data is stored in `response.json`

 ## Getting started 🚀

 ### 1. Run the frontend